Support Us Button Widget

 Artwork by Demetrius Bing + provided by the City of Charleston

 The MOJA Arts Festival returns Thursday, Sept.
 26 through Sunday, Oct.
 6. The 11-day event is a celebration of African American and Caribbean cultures.
-You can expect event art, music, food, dance, poetry, theater, storytelling, traditional crafts, and family activities.
+You can expect art, music, food, dance, poetry, theater, storytelling, traditional crafts, and family activities.

 Fun fact: This year’s festival is under the creative vision of Grammy Award-winning musician Charlton Singleton, MOJA’s Artistic Director.